Dementias Linked to Air Pollution

 Antonella Zanobetti, principal research scientist in the Harvard Chan School’s department of environmental health and co-senior author of the study, said the new research results show that current U.S. regulations are insufficient to protect the aging American population, “highlighting the need for stricter standards and policies that help further reduce PM2.5 concentrations and improve air quality overall.”

 Women, white people, and urban populations, particularly in the Northeast, were particularly at risk, the research showed.
+The researchers speculate that the increased effects on urban populations (of equivalent levels of fine particles) might be due to the “abundance of metal-bearing nanoparticles in the urban atmosphere, which have very small diameters and can access the brain directly.”
+They attribute the increased risk to women and white people to greater longevity (the probability of death from other causes before developing dementia is higher in men and nonwhites).
 To learn more about the dangers of fine particle pollution and the use of big data to detect its health impacts, read “Air Pollution’s Systemic Effects” from the March-April 2020 issue of Harvard Magazine.
+“Clearing the Air,” a feature article from the magazine’s archives, explains some of the mechanisms linking air pollution to poor health.